Mausam5055/RAG-BOT/README.md

   try {
     const { messages } = await req.json();

+    // Get the last message
-    const prompt = [
+    const lastMessage = messages[messages.length - 1];

-      {
-        role: "system",
+    // Get the context from the last message const context = await getContext(lastMessage.content || '', "");

-        content: `AI assistant is a brand new, powerful, human-like artificial intelligence.
+    const systemMessage = `AI assistant is a brand new, powerful, human-like artificial intelligence.
       The traits of AI include expert knowledge, helpfulness, cleverness, and articulateness.
       AI is a well-behaved and well-mannered individual.
       AI is always friendly, kind, and inspiring, and he is eager to provide vivid and thoughtful responses to the user.
       AI has the sum of all knowledge in their brain, and is able to accurately answer nearly any question about any topic in conversation.
       AI assistant is a big fan of Pinecone and Vercel.
-      `,
-      },
-    ];
+      START CONTEXT BLOCK
+      ${context}
+      END OF CONTEXT BLOCK
+      AI assistant will take into account any CONTEXT BLOCK that is provided in a conversation.
+      If the context does not provide the answer to question, the AI assistant will say, "I'm sorry, but I don't know the answer to that question".
+      AI assistant will not apologize for previous responses, but instead will indicated new information was gained.
+      AI assistant will not invent anything that is not drawn directly from the context.`;

-    // Ask OpenAI for a streaming chat completion given the prompt const response = await streamText({
+    // Ask Google Gemini for a streaming chat completion given the prompt const response = await streamText({
-      model: openai("gpt-4o-mini"),
+      model: google("gemini-1.5-flash"),
       messages: [
-        ...prompt,
-        ...messages.filter((message: Message) => message.role === "user"),
+        { role: "system", content: systemMessage },
+        ...messages,
       ],
     });
-    // Convert the response into a friendly text-stream return response.toDataStreamResponse();
+    // Convert the response into a friendly text-stream return response.toTextStreamResponse();
   } catch (e) {
     throw e;
   }
 }
 ```

 Here we deconstruct the messages from the post, get the context using the `getContext` function, and create our initial prompt.
 We use the prompt and the messages as the input to the `streamText` function from the AI SDK.
-We then return the response as a data stream.
-Note that in this example, we only send the user's messages to the AI model (as opposed to including the bot's messages as well).
+We then return the response as a text stream.

 <!-- Add snapshot of simple chat -->